How to be ClearPoint Cool

 - Set up Department Business Plans

-- Create custom dashboard layouts with HTML and CSS
+- Create custom dashboard layouts with HTML and custom branding

 - Edit detail pages and dashboards with custom fields, pod styles, and edit layouts